 Sure, I may have packed away my light summer dresses and put on a pair of socks this morning for the first time in months, but it's going to be strawberries and peaches and corn in my kitchen for at least a week or two before I'm willing to finally move on to squash and apples and pears.

-Oh, and this beautiful hunka hunka meat came home with me a few weeks ago, after I spent the day with the crew from Ontario Corn Fed Beef learning about all the hard work and high standards that go into raising their certified beef.
+This particular steak was a thick, beautifully marbled strip loin steak that came home with a few weeks ago, after I spent the day with the crew from Ontario Corn Fed Beef learning about all the hard work and high standards that go into raising their certified beef.

 Ontario Corn Fed Beef is sold exclusively here in Ontario at Loblaws, Zehrs, Real Canadian Superstore, Independent and Valu-Mart stores.